sublee/subl.ee/resume.md

 Front-end Web Developer {: .label }
 [Lunant][], 2008--2011
-:   Served a social media named VLAAH.
+:   Served social media named VLAAH.
     {: .note }

-:   Designed and implemented the UI/UX for a social media.
+:   Designed and implemented the UI/UX for social media.

     Developed [jDoctest][] which is an open-source JavaScript testing framework inspired by Python's doctest.